Abhishek Bhatia

 Profile photo of Abhishek Bhatia

-Prior to this, I was a Research Scientist at CrisisReady, a joint initiative between Harvard University and Direct Relief, and spent several years at the FXB Center for Health and Human Rights and at the Mittal Institute at Harvard University.
+Before UNC, I was a Research Scientist at CrisisReady, a joint initiative between Harvard University and Direct Relief, after spending several years at the FXB Center for Health and Human Rights and the Mittal Institute, both at Harvard University.
 I received an MS from Harvard T.H.
 Chan School of Public Health’s Global Health and Population department, and undergraduate degrees from the University of California, Berkeley.

 My CV is available here.